invisibleXML/ixml/samples/README.md

   Requests for Comment, as defined in RFC.
 (Coming real soon now.)

 * XPath: two ixml versions of the grammar for XPath3.1 expressions:
-    **XPath.ixml** produces a full parse tree, **XPath.reducedTree.ixml** produces a minimised parse tree where any element which has only a single child is removed
+    **XPath.ixml** produces a full parse tree, **XPath.reducedTree.ixml**  (derived from a decorated version of the full grammar) produces a minimised parse tree where any element in the resulting parse tree which would have only a single child is removed
       - this for example ensures that a simple integer is returned as a single element, rather a tree some 30+ levels deep.